Icenium/icenium-cli/README.md

 Installation
 ===

-Latest version: Telerik AppBuilder 3.3.1
+Latest version: Telerik AppBuilder 3.3.2
-<br/>Release date: June 30, 2016
+<br/>Release date: July 7, 2016

-> Telerik AppBuilder 3.3.1 is an update release.
-For a complete list of the improvements and updates available in this release, see <a href="http://docs.telerik.com/platform/appbuilder/release-notes/v3-3-1" target="_blank">Telerik AppBuilder 3.3.1 Release Notes</a>.<br/>For a complete list of the improvements and updates available in the earlier major release, see <a href="http://docs.telerik.com/platform/appbuilder/release-notes/v3-3" target="_blank">Telerik AppBuilder 3.3 Release Notes</a>.
+> Telerik AppBuilder 3.3.2 is an update release.
+For a complete list of the improvements and updates available in this release, see <a href="http://docs.telerik.com/platform/appbuilder/release-notes/v3-3-2" target="_blank">Telerik AppBuilder 3.3.2 Release Notes</a>.<br/>For a complete list of the improvements and updates available in the earlier major release, see <a href="http://docs.telerik.com/platform/appbuilder/release-notes/v3-3" target="_blank">Telerik AppBuilder 3.3 Release Notes</a>.

 ### System Requirements